msalibian/RobustFPLM/README.md

 # RobustFPLM
 ## Robust estimators for Functional Partial Linear Models

-This respository contains code to compute the robust MM-estimators for Functional Partial Linear models in Boente, Salibian-Barrera, Vena (2019).
+This repository contains code to compute the robust MM-estimators for Functional Partial Linear models in Boente, Salibian-Barrera, Vena (2019).

 Because the regression model of the Tecator data includes an interaction between the non-parametric